 The situation is constantly evolving.
 For more information, visit the WA Gov website.

 Babysitting is currently allowed in Western Australia.
 However, we ask that you maintain active in following the guidelines set out by the WHO.
 If you experience COVID-19 symtoms, refrain from attending any scheduled babysitting appointments.

-Gatherings in homes are limited to a maximum of 20 people at any given time (not including residents of the household).
+- Gatherings at households are limited to 40 people at any one time (not including residents of the household).

 The Tasmanian Government asks that Tasmanian citizens "... maintain physical distancing at all times when you are out (staying at least 1.5 metres from other people), wash your hands regularly and cover coughs and sneezes.
 You should not visit others or have visitors to your home if you are unwell."

 Is babysitting allowed in Tasmania?